salsaparker/git-gud/README.md

   ##### Day 4
   * You come into the office only to realize that Jerry's mad-scientist ex-step-father Rick is trying to sabotage your app.
 And he's done a damn good job.
 He left his name etched on your desk and your laptop has been covered in some mysterious green goo.
 You wipe it down and it makes your whole body feel tingly and turns your skin blue temporarily.
 You try to reboot your computer but to no avail.
 All your code... is gone.
   * For the sake of this example, let's assume you came back to this document and repeated all these steps.
 You finally regained all your precious work, but you've lost an entire day.
-Its now night and you are ready to go home, but you're determined to never let this happen again.
+The sun has set and you are ready to go home, but you're determined to never let this happen again.
   * Enter Github.
   #### Remote Repositories
   * Thus far we've been committing code to a __local__ repository.
 It only lives on your local machine.
 This is a big difference between Git and other Version Control Systems like say SVN.
 Let's take a minute exploring how SVN works to highlight the differences and importance in the Git Workflow.